Michael Parsons (figure skater): 2024–25 season

 Green and Parsons began the season by winning silver at the 2024 Trophée Métropole Nice Côte d'Azur.
-Going on to compete on the 2024–25 Grand Prix circut, they finished fourth at the 2024 NHK Trophy.
+Going on to compete on the 2024–25 Grand Prix circuit, they finished fourth at the 2024 NHK Trophy.
 In their second event, they were sixth at the 2024 Cup of China.

 At the 2025 U.S. Championships in Wichita, Green/Parsons and Zingas/Kolesnik both received an 82.13 score in the rhythm dance, but as Zingas/Kolesnik had the higher technical score they placed third in the segment, while Green/Parsons were fourth.
 They rose to third after the free dance, claiming the bronze medal.
 Parsons revealed that he had been dealing with injuries during the prior season, "so this season started off as a comeback.
 I no longer think that that's an appropriate term to apply to this season, because we are not coming back anymore.
 We are better than we have been, and we are going to continue getting better."

 Rather than attend the 2025 Four Continents Championships, Green/Parsons were assigned to the Road to 26 Trophy, the test event for the 2026 Winter Olympics in Milan's Forum di Milano.
 They won the silver medal.
 Finishing the season at the 2025 World Championships, Green/Parsons placed ninth.
 He said they "put down two skates we're really proud of," while she added: "Any time we get to skate in front of a crowd like this, we're so incredibly blessed and lucky.
 And just to have another experience with that type of pressure going into the Olympic season, we're so honored."